-Enriching the lives of patients and families facing the end of life
+We care across New York for patients and families facing the end of life

-VNSNY’s highly regarded Physician Fellowship Training program offers carefully designed hospice rotations to fellows from eight NYC medical centers.
-These rotations give the next generation of physicians a unique perspective of hospice in a home health setting.
+VNSNY’s highly regarded Physician Fellowship Training program offers carefully designed hospice rotations to fellows from NYC medical centers.
+These rotations give the next generation of physicians a unique perspective of hospice in a home setting.
 The program also provides medical students with the opportunity to shadow a hospice physician or nurse.

-The benefits of hospice care transcend race and religion, but nationwide and in New York City, hospice services are under-utilized by African-Americans and Hispanic individuals.
+The benefits of hospice care transcend race and religion, but nationwide and in New York City, hospice services are under-utilized by African-Americans and Hispanics.
 VNSNY’s HOPE (Hospice Outreach Patient and provider Education) responds to this disparity through coordinated outreach and education.
 HOPE addresses cultural and institutional barriers, working in the Harlem community to strengthen collaborative relationships with faith-based leaders, community-based organizations, and physician and hospital partners to increase awareness of hospice through media, education, outreach, and counseling support.

 Find out more about VNSNY’s Hospice Volunteer program.